The operad of Latin hypercubes: Introduction

 A Latin hypercube of dimension $d$ over a non-empty set $X$ is uniquely isomorphic to a Latin hypercube given by a subset $L$ of $X^{d+1}$ with the property that for any choice of $d$ of the $d+1$ coordinates of an element in $X^{d+1}$ there is a unique element in the remaining coordinate such that the resulting element belongs to $L$.
 In particular, we can identify a Latin hypercube of dimension $d$ over a non-empty set uniquely, up to unique isomorphism, as the graph of the map $f : X^d\to X$ satisfying $(x_1,x_2,..,x_d, f(x_1,x_2,..,x_d))\in L$ for all $(x_1,x_2,..,x_d)\in X^d$.
 In this way Latin hypercubes of dimension $d$ can be identified with a subset, denoted $\CL(X^d,X)$, of the set $\Map(X^d,X)$ of all maps from $X^d$ to $X$.
 Any map in $\CL(X^d,X)$ is clearly surjective.
 The following result shows that the subsets $\CL(X^d,X)$ of $\Map(X^d,X)$ with $d\in \N$ determine an operad.
 We refer to \cite{May72} or \cite[Part II, \S 1.2]{MarShnSta} for basic terminology on operads.

 \begin{Theorem} Let $X$ be a non-empty set.
 There is a sub-operad $\CL$ of the endomorphism operad $\CE$ of $X$ such that $\CL(d)=$ $\CL(X^d,X)$, for all $d\in \N$. \end{Theorem}

+This is not the most general version in which this result can be stated.
+Theorem \ref{thm1} admits a generalisation to categories with finite products, which we will describe in Theorem \ref{thm2}, and a further generalisation, in Theorem \ref{thm4}, to certain Cartesian closed monoidal categories in which $\CL$ can be identified with a suboperad of an internal endomorphism operad.
+We have chosen to state and prove this result first in the context of non-empty sets in order to not distract from the elementary nature of the proof.
+Operads were first introduced for topological spaces, and Theorem \ref{thm1} holds verbatim for non-empty compactly generated topological spaces (this is a special case of Theorem \ref{thm4}; see Remark \ref{Rem-thm4}).

-As pointed out in \cite{McKayWan}, if $d=1$, then a Latin hypercube over $X$ is a subset of $X^2$ of the form $\{(x,\sigma(x))\}_{x\in X}$ for some permutation $\sigma$ of $X$, and hence Latin hypercubes of dimension $1$ over $X$ correspond to the elements of the symmetric group $\sym_X$ of permutations of $X$, so they form themselves a group.
-This group structure is encoded as the structural map $-\circ_1 -$ on $\CL(1)$ of the operad $\CL$.
-Operads were first introduced for topological spaces, and Theorem \ref{thm1} holds verbatim for non-empty compactly generated topological spaces.
-Theorem \ref{thm1} admits a generalisation to categories with finite products.
-We will sketch this in Section \ref{monoidalSection}, but we have chosen to state and prove this result first in the context of non-empty sets in order to keep this note as accessible as possible.
-A further identification of $\CL$ with a suboperad of an endomorphism operad, if possible, would require in addition an internal Hom with suitable properties; see Section \ref{furtherSection} for some speculative remarks.
+\begin{Remark} As pointed out in \cite{McKayWan}, if $d=1$, then a Latin hypercube over a non-empty set $X$ is a subset of $X^2$ of the form $\{(x,\sigma(x))\}_{x\in X}$ for some permutation $\sigma$ of $X$, and hence Latin hypercubes of dimension $1$ over $X$ correspond to the elements of the symmetric group $\sym_X$ of permutations of $X$, so they form themselves a group.
+This group structure is encoded as the structural map $-\circ_1 -$ on $\CL(1)$ of the operad $\CL$. \end{Remark}